 if you have been told you should not have sexual intercourse for health reasons.

 Revatio can decrease blood flow to the optic nerve of the eye, causing sudden vision loss.
-This has occurred in a small number of people taking sildenafil, most of whom also had heart disease, diabetes, high blood pressure, high cholesterol, or certain pre-existing eye problems, and in those who smoke or are over 50 years old.
+This has occurred in a small number of people taking sildenafil, most of whom also had heart disease, diabetes, high blood pressure, high cholesterol, or certain pre-existing eye problems, and in those who smoked or were over 50 years old.
 It is not clear whether this medicine is the actual cause of vision loss.

 Do not give this medication to anyone under 18 years old without medical advice.

 How should I take Revatio?

 Take Revatio exactly as it was prescribed for you.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Revatio is usually taken three times each day, about 4 to 6 hours apart.